Helping Verb Lists

 - Dictating verb tense (She has already left for the party)

-Helping verbs are categorized as either primary helping verbs or modal helping verbs.
+Helping verb lists can be categorized as either primary helping verbs or modal helping verbs.

 Primary helping verbs help a main verb, but can also serve as the main verb in a sentence.
 Primary helping verbs include “be”, “do”, and “have” verbs.
 An example of the use of a primary helping verb is the verb “is” in the sentence “She is watching a movie.”
 In this sentence, “is” helps the main verb “watching”.
 However “is” can function as a main verb, for example in the sentence “She is happy.”
 In this instance “is” works as a linking verb.